Menu

 Some ideas for diversifying your credit mix include:

 • Reporting your rent payments: Including your rent payments on your credit report is an easy way to add a new credit line to your report without taking on any extra debt.
 Think about it: if you’re already making your rent payments on-time every month, then why not get extra credit for doing so?
 Get started on reporting your rent with Borrowell Rent Advantage.
 This is reported as an “open” tradeline on your credit report.
+Plus, you can now add up to 2 years of past rent payments to your credit report in one go, allowing you to extend your credit history.

 • Switching to a monthly cell phone plan: If you’re on a pay-as-you-go plan, you might want to consider switching to a monthly plan so that your payments get included on your credit report.
 However, make sure to check with your cell phone provider that they do report to the credit bureaus before signing up, as not all do.
 Cell phone plans are reported as an “open” tradeline on your credit report.